“Walla, Walla, Walla!”

 As distraught and as tired and despairing as I am, I had smiled as he took up the refrain.

 A last jaded roar from the real king.
 Softly echoing in this pristine rectangular white room.

 Remember?
-He and I — and the rest of the family — would never forget it, not even now, with the end of memory approaching for one of us.
+He and I would never forget it, not even now, with the end of memory approaching for one of us.

 Like all those family stories taken out many times over the years, my derring-don’t was being held up one last time by Dad for amused forensic examination.

 That old family thing, where it often feels like you are keeping each other in your ordained and ancient places.
-Out come the old stories and family legends, like old tunes and ballads at a musical gathering, a soft serenade over tea or coffee early in the day, suffused with fond and humorous intent; dipped in something a little more piquant as the drinks get stronger and the defences grow weaker.
+Out come the old stories and family legends, like old tunes and ballads at a musical gathering, a soft serenade over tea or coffee early in the day, but dipped in something a little more piquant as the drinks get stronger and the defences grow weaker.

 “Walla, Walla,Walla!”
 Dad had deadpanned, the eyes shut, but his mind still open and vast.

-That wonderful shiny bald old head with the white floating drifts of wispy hair around it, barely a finger touch away, and that wonderful Romanesque nose — which all us three boys had luckily avoided — that great head so full still of tales and hard-won knowledge, and just life, all stored away.
+That wonderful shiny old bald head with the white floating drifts of wispy hair around it, barely a finger touch away, and that wonderful Romanesque nose — which all us three boys had luckily avoided — that great head so full still of tales and hard-won knowledge, and just life, all stored away.
 For now.
-And I am desperately drawing out a few last tales, and Dad-isms, before the ultimate epic silence to come.
+And I am desperately drawing out a few last tales, and Dad-isms, before the ultimate epic silence.

 I talk of the time those boys took his new hurling ball and lost it in the thistles in the field near his house when he was six ….
 81 springs, 81 summers, 81 autumns and 81 winters ago.

 Nothing left on those shrunken shoulders now, the shallow chest struggling to catch air.
 Eyes closed, ventilator on.
 He is exhausted and falling into the fitful sleep that is marking this last stay in this familiar hospital.